halloweex/halloweex/README.md

 ### Hi there 👋, I'm Vladyslav

-I am Software Engineer Based in South Korea, Seoul
+I am Analytics Engineer Based in South Korea, Seoul
 👋 Welcome to my GitHub bio.

 ✍️ I'm an experienced programmer(not a printer fixer) with several successful projects under my belt.